usnistgov/RF_Sensor_Test_Harness/README.md

 A spectrum analyzer is required to view your waveform data.

-After a successful download and unzip of the package;
+After a successful download and unzip of the package to a computer hosting LabVIEW and PXI;
-navigate to the folder ESC_TestHarness_master\ESC_Test_Harness_master\ESC_Test_Harness
+navigate to the folder ESC_TestHarness_master

-Copy the up-zipped file to a computer hosting LabVIEW and PXI.

-Starting the ESC Tester Start Python Server, start LabVIEW Web server and run web browser (Fire fox)
+To start the ESC Tester
 1) Locate and double click the “StartUp.bat” file located in the  “ESC_Test_Harness-master” folder

 2) Python window will appear